RicGonzalezb/dro-rewrite/README.md

 **Refined & fixed**

 - The classic DRO game modes (Recon / Sniper / Combined Arms) reviewed and fixed.
-- Civilian system fixes and improvements, including a performance-friendly agent mode and an optional hostile-civilian setting.
+- Civilian system fixes and improvements, including a performance-friendly **agent mode** and an fixed the optional hostile-civilian setting.
 - Leader-centric Team Planning lobby with a disconnect-handover safeguard.
 - Numerous bug fixes across revive, objectives, and spawn logic.